-It is reasonably possible that the amount of the unrecognized tax benefit with respect to certain unrecognized tax positions will increase or decrease during the next 12 months; however, the Company does not expect the change to have a material effect on its results of operations or its financial position.
+It is reasonably possible that the amount of the unrecognized tax benefit with respect to certain unrecognized tax positions will increase or decrease during the next 12 months due to the expected lapse of statutes of limitation and/ or settlements of tax examinations.
+We cannot practicably estimate the financial outcomes of these examinations.

 The Company files U.S. federal income tax return, as well as income tax returns in various state and foreign jurisdictions.
 For the U.S. federal income tax returns and most state tax returns, tax years following fiscal 2001 remain subject to examination as a result of the generation of net operating loss carry-forwards.
-The statutes of limitations with respect to the foreign jurisdictions in which the Company files vary from jurisdiction to jurisdiction and range from 4 to 6 years.
+Currently, the Company is not under any income tax examinations by any U.S. tax authority.
+In the foreign jurisdictions where the Company files income tax returns, the statutes of limitations with respect to these jurisdictions vary from jurisdiction to jurisdiction and range from 4 to 6 years.
+The Company is currently under income tax examination by tax authorities in certain foreign jurisdictions.

-As a result of committing to certain capital investments and employment levels, income from operations in Singapore and Malaysia is subject to reduced tax rates, and in some cases income from operations in Malaysia is wholly exempt from taxes.
+As a result of committing to certain capital investments and employment levels, income from operations in Singapore and Malaysia is subject to reduced tax rates.
 In connection with Singapore operations, the Company has been granted a decreased effective tax rate of five percent in that jurisdiction until February 1, 2020 subject to the fulfillment of certain continuing conditions.
-In fiscal 2014, 2013, and 2012, the preferential rate reduced income tax expense by approximately \$17.4 million or \$0.23 per share, \$9.6 million or \$0.13 per share and \$22.1 million or \$0.30 per share, respectively.
+In fiscal 2015, 2014, and 2013, the preferential rate reduced income tax expense by approximately \$5.9 million or \$0.08 per share, \$17.4 million or \$0.23 per share and \$9.6 million or \$0.13 per share, respectively.

-NOTE 11: OTHER FINANCIAL DATA
+NOTE 13: OTHER FINANCIAL DATA

-The following table reflects other financial data for fiscal 2014, 2013, and 2012:
+The following table reflects other financial data for fiscal 2015, 2014, and 2013:

 Fiscal

-(in thousands) 2014 2013 2012
+(in thousands) 2015 2014 2013

-Incentive compensation expense (1) \$ 17,596 \$ 17,194 \$ 21,988
+Incentive compensation expense (1) \$ 10,768 \$ 17,596 \$ 17,194

-Rent expense (1) \$ 4,608 \$ 7,765 \$ 7,202
+Rent expense (1) \$ 5,006 \$ 4,608 \$ 7,765

-Warranty and retrofit expense (2) \$ 3,261 \$ 711 \$ 3,726
+Warranty and retrofit expense (2) \$ 2,808 \$ 3,261 \$ 711

-- (1) Included in selling, general and administrative expense. - (2) Included in cost of sales.
+(1) Included in selling, general and administrative expense.

+(2) Included in cost of sales.

-NOTE 12: SEGMENT INFORMATION
+NOTE 14: SEGMENT INFORMATION

 The Company operates two reportable segments: Equipment and Expendable Tools.
-The Equipment segment manufactures and sells a line of ball bonders and heavy wire wedge bonders that are sold to semiconductor device manufacturers, their outsourced semiconductor assembly and test subcontractors, other electronics manufacturers and automotive electronics suppliers.
+The Equipment segment manufactures and sells a line of ball bonders, heavy wire wedge bonders, advanced packaging and surface mount technology solutions.
 The Company also services, maintains, repairs and upgrades its equipment.
+The financial performance of the acquired business has been included in the Equipment segment from January 9, 2015.
 The Expendable Tools segment manufactures and sells a variety of expendable tools for a broad range of semiconductor packaging applications.

-The following table reflects operating information by segment for fiscal 2014, 2013, and 2012:
+The following table reflects operating information by segment for fiscal 2015, 2014, and 2013: